Newcastle-under-Lyme: The Guildhall

 The current Guildhall was built in 1713 and has undergone a number of changes.
 Originally the ground floor was open and was used for markets, until the Market Hall was built in 1854.
 In 1860, to provide more space, the ground floor arches were bricked up and a clock tower with four clocks added.
 The top rooms in the Guildhall were used for meetings by the borough council.
 It is now a Grade II listed building.

 The Barracks

 The Italian-style Militia Barracks were built in 1855 of red brick.
-They were the headquarters of the 3rd King's Own Staffordshire Rifle Regiment until 1880.
+They were the headquarters of the King's Own (3rd Staffordshire) Rifle Militia until 1880.
 In 1882 W. H. Dalton bought the Barracks and settled them in trust for use by the Rifle Volunteers of Newcastle, which became the Territorial Force in 1907.
-In 2002 the Barracks were let to small businesses.
+In 2002 the barracks were let to small businesses.